Updated on 03-02-2021

-Mount Everest which is part of Himalayas is the tallest mountain on Earth, whose summit is 8,850 m above mean sea level.
-As on date, highest known mountain on any planet in the Solar System is Olympus Mons on Mars at 21,171 m.
+Mount Everest which is part of the Himalayas is the tallest mountain on Earth, whose summit is 8,850 m above mean sea level.
+As on date, the highest known mountain on any planet in the Solar System is Olympus Mons on Mars at 21,171 m.

 The Himalayas are spread across 5 countries namely India, China, Nepal, Bhutan and Pakistan.
-The Himalayan range that spreads over 2400Km consists of the highest peak including the Mount Everest.
+The Himalayan range that spreads over 2400 Km consists of the highest peak including the Mount Everest.
 The Himalayan range is bordered by Karakorum in the North West, Hindu Kush in the North and Indo Gangetic plains in the South.
 Western most peak of Himalayan range is Nanga Parbat, lies just south of Indus River with ~ 400 Km width and the eastern most peaks is Namcha Barwa, just west of the Tsangpo river with width of 150 kilometres.

 Housing the tallest mountain on earth, one would expect Himalayas to be one of the oldest mountain ranges but in fact, they are one of the youngest mountain ranges in the world.

 Mountain is a huge land parcel that is higher than the surrounding area.
 Mountains are formed due to the movement of huge tectonic plates or by volcanic action.
 These forces – tectonic plate movement or volcanic action raise the surface of the earth gradually and such action over longer periods of time result in formation of mountains.